rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 4 more

 ### sku_inventory
-- Used by modules: sku_outbound, material_writeoff, db_utils, sku_production, locations
+- Used by modules: sku_outbound, locations, sku_production, material_writeoff, db_utils
 - Files: 5
 - Functions using this table:
   - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py